An important corollary to yesterday’s question about getting started with trekking is

 So if I were to draw a pyramid of hierarchy gear would be at the bottom supporting the top which would be the places that I want to visit.
 And no, I do not mean the places I want to visit a year from now, I mean the places that I want to visit tomorrow, the next week, by the end of this month.
 When I put down my wanderlust in such clear terms, I shut down my browser and stop gazing at the fifth and latest pair of boots realise only to realise those 4 pair of shoes that I have and lying around in my closet will suffice for now.

 P.S.
 And just because I’ve eschewed GAS doesn’t mean that you have to as well.
 But thinking about gear in this way is food for thought.
-Do remember that it’s your purchases (big or small) via this amazon affiliate link that helps keep this website alive and functioning.
+Do remember that it’s your purchases (big or small) via this amazon affiliate link that helps keep this blog alive and functioning.